memoryteam/memoryteam.github.io/_posts/2022-08-11-widgettutorialen.md

 ---
 title: "Widget Tutorial - Memory"
-date: 2022-08-11
+date: 2022-08-24
 # tags: [tutorial]
 ---

 - **How to add a widget to the home screen?**

 ### 1.
-Go to the home screen and long press any empty space when apps are jiggling.
+Go to the home screen and long press any empty space when apps are jiggling.\
-Click the 「+」 button at the top.
+Click the 「+」 button at the top.\
 You can search or find the 「Memory」 widget in the list.
-Click the 「Memory」widget to add it to the home screen.
+Click the 「Memory」widget to add it to the home screen.\

 ![Alt text](/images/tutorial_1.jpg?raw=true "Optional Title")